What is the Fractal Indicator?

 Fractal Indicator Caution

 The fractal pattern must be confirmed by the close of the fifth candlestick in the pattern.
 In other words, you need to wait through the close of the fifth candlestick in order to see if, in fact, a valid fractal pattern has formed.
-However, the failure of a fractal indicator to fully form may, itself, be an indication of probable future price movement.
+However, the failure of a fractal indicator to fully form may, itself, be an indicator of a probable future price movement.

 For example, assume that four of the five candlesticks showing a bearish fractal pattern have formed, but then the price action represented by the fifth candlestick, rather than showing a lower low than the fourth candlestick, instead shows price advancing to a new high, even well above the high of the third candlestick in the forming pattern.
 Such price action would not only void the formation of a bearish fractal pattern – it would, in fact, be an indication that the existing uptrend will continue, and that price will continue advancing to higher levels.